calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

     s.week
 ```

-Plotting this against the exchange rate given by orders and exchanges from above, we can see that the upper and lower bounds of our approximated confidence interval, here plotted as a [Bollinger Band](https://en.wikipedia.org/wiki/Bollinger_Bands){:target="_blank"}, neatly track the upper & lower bounds computed from quantiles of the $$beta$$ distribution:
+Plotting this against the exchange rate given by orders and exchanges from above, we can see that the upper and lower bounds of our approximated confidence interval, here plotted as a [Bollinger Band](https://en.wikipedia.org/wiki/Bollinger_Bands){:target="_blank"}, neatly track the upper & lower bounds computed from exact quantiles drawn from the $$beta$$ distribution:

 !["Exchange Rate by Week"](/assets/plots/exchange_rate_bollinger_band.png "Exchange Rate by Week")